Rouhani accuses US of breaching Iran nuclear deal as Macron fights to save it

 The "current conduct of the United States would be in breach of the JCPOA," Rouhani said, referring to the Joint Comprehensive Plan of Action.

-He added that the Trump administration's negative comments about the deal had created "fear and ambiguity for different countries and businesses for their relations with Iran," possibly damaging the country's economy.
+He said that the Trump administration's negative comments about the deal had created "fear and ambiguity for different countries and businesses for their relations with Iran," possibly damaging the country's economy.

 Rouhani's comments are likely to further complicate efforts by European countries to keep the US engaged in the deal.
 Trump has set a May 12 deadline for the US and Europe to address the issues he has with the nuclear deal -- under US law, the President has to recertify the deal every few months.

 The Iran deal, orchestrated by the Obama administration and signed in 2015, lifted sanctions on the Middle Eastern nation in exchange for the dismantlement of most of its nuclear program.
-But conservative leaders in the United States, especially President Donald Trump, have been harshly critical of the deal, calling it "insane."
+But conservative leaders in the United States, especially Trump, have been harshly critical of the deal, calling it "insane."

-Rouhani said that even if the deal remained in place despite Trump's objections, it would no longer be acceptable to Tehran if things continue "the way it has been going in the past two years."
+Rouhani said that even if the deal remained in place despite Trump's objections, it would no longer be acceptable to Tehran if matters continue "the way it has been going in the past two years."

-However, had also told Macron the deal is "not negotiable," according to the Iranian statement.
+However, he had also told Macron the deal is "not negotiable," according to the Iranian statement.

 Complications arise